kumardeb/Kubernetes/README.md

-This is Kubernetes tutorial by Deepak
+This is Kubernetes tutorial by Deepak.